VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

      Prefix for environment variables if -envflag.enable is set -eula
      By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
-  -flagsAuthKey string
+  -failTimeout duration
+     Sets a delay period for load balancing to skip a malfunctioning backend. (defaults 3s) -flagsAuthKey string
      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -fs.disableMmap